 My wife and I did a hard thing that day.
 We went home.
 I knew my kid had to make his own way.
 I hoped that the University would have good people - like Syracuse University does - among its faculty and staff and in the student body.
-People who would catch my kid and inspire my kid.
-Like the people who caught and inspired Eileen Collins.
+People who would catch my kid and inspire him.
+Like the people here who inspired Marty Whitman and Eileen Collins.